gurinina/RNA-seq-analysis/lessons/04-DGE_DESeq2_analysis.md

 **Estimating the dispersion for each gene separately:**

-To model the dispersion based on expression level (mean counts of replicates), the dispersion for each gene is estimated using maximum likelihood estimation.
-In statistics, maximum likelihood estimation (MLE) is a method of estimating the parameters of an assumed probability distribution, given some observed data.
-This is achieved by maximizing a likelihood function so that, under the assumed statistical model, the observed data is most probable.
-In other words, **given the count values of the replicates, the most likely estimate of dispersion is calculated**.
+The first step in estimating dispersion is to get the dispersion estimates for each gene.
+The dispersion for each gene is estimated using maximum likelihood estimation (MLE).
+MLE can be thought about as **given the count values of the replicates, the most likely estimate of dispersion is calculated**.

 ### Step 3: Fit curve to gene-wise dispersion estimates

 The next step in the workflow is to fit a curve to the dispersion estimates for each gene.
+This this curve represents the expected value of the dispersion given the expression values of the genes.
 The idea behind fitting a curve to the data is that different genes will have different scales of biological variability, but, over all genes, there will be a distribution of reasonable estimates of dispersion.

 <img src="img/deseq2_workflow_separate_fit.png" width="200">